Electric Skateboards in Finland

 Walking aid → ≤ 15 km/h and ≤ 1 kW

-→ considered a pedestrian (pavements allowed).Light electric vehicle → 16–25 km/h and ≤ 1 kW
+→ considered a pedestrian (sidewalks allowed).Light electric vehicle → 16-25 km/h and ≤ 1 kW

-→ treated as a bicycle, allowed on cycle paths and roads.Moped → beyond 25 km/h or 1 kW
+→ treated like a bicycle, allowed on bike paths and roads.Moped → beyond 25 km/h or 1 kW

 👉 Most e-skates on the market are light vehicles: limited to 25 km/h, they remain completely legal.